As the biologics market expands, developers need support from expert contractors.

 Some contractors may even own intellectual property (IP) that enables them to deliver unique benefits at certain points in the testing and manufacturing phases.
 Others may work with the development firm to create innovations in certain processes, generating valuable new IP that can be monetized, or leveraged to confer a competitive advantage in the marketplace.
 Advantages like these become much more likely when both the developer and the CMO both possess an intimate understanding of the development and manufacture of a given biopharmaceutical.

-CMOs can proactively manage manufacturing programs and mitigate risk.
+CMOs can proactively manage biologics processes and help mitigate risk.

 A good biopharmaceutical product does not necessarily equate to success in the marketplace.
 In today’s heated competitive climate, technical knowledge must be complemented by managerial expertise, in order to achieve peak performance and maximum efficiency throughout the manufacturing and distribution stages.